Ikoma Shrine

 Ikoma Jinja (生駒神社) is a Shinto shrine in Ikoma, Nara, Japan.
 Generally called Ikoma Taisha (往馬大社).
 The formal name of the shrine is "Ikomaniimasu-Ikomatsuhiko Jinja (往馬坐伊古麻都比古神社)".
-This shrine is also known as "Ikoma-Taisha", which means "great shrine of Ikoma".
+The shrine is also known as "Ikoma-Taisha", which means "great shrine of Ikoma".

 History

 According to the Sokoku-Fudoki, an ancient record of Japan, this shrine was extant in 458.
 The original object of worship at the shrine was a mountain, Mount Ikoma, behind the shrine.
-This shrine has a long relationship with the Japanese royal family and the dynasty.
-In Engishiki, a formal record on shrines written in 972, this shrine was given the title of "Kanpei-dai" as very high rank among Japanese shrines.
+The shrine has a long relationship with the Japanese royal family and the dynasty.
+In Engishiki, a formal record on shrines written in 972, this shrine was given the title of "Kanpei-dai", a very high rank among Japanese shrines.

 Patron deities

-Today, this shrine is dedicated to seven gods, Ikomatsu-Hikono-Kami, Ikomatsu-Himeno-Kami, Okinaga-Tarashihimeno-Mikoto (Empress Jingū), Tarashinakatsu-Hikono-Mikoto (Emperor Chūai), Hondawakeno-Mikoto (Emperor Ōjin), and Katsuragi-Takanukahimeno-Mikoto (mother of Empress Jingū), Okinaga-Sukuneono-Mikoto (father of Empress Jingū).
+Today, the shrine is dedicated to seven gods, Ikomatsu-Hikono-Kami, Ikomatsu-Himeno-Kami, Okinaga-Tarashihimeno-Mikoto (Empress Jingū), Tarashinakatsu-Hikono-Mikoto (Emperor Chūai), Hondawakeno-Mikoto (Emperor Ōjin), and Katsuragi-Takanukahimeno-Mikoto (mother of Empress Jingū), Okinaga-Sukuneono-Mikoto (father of Empress Jingū).
 Ikomatsu-Hikono-Kami and Ikomatsu-Himeno-Mikoto are understood to be husband and wife, and are embodied by Mount Ikoma itself.

 Cultural Property

-This shrine has the Ikoma-Mandara, or "Mandala of Ikoma", and the Mandala was selected as an Important Cultural Property by the Japanese government.
+The shrine has the Ikoma-Mandara, or "Mandala of Ikoma", and the Mandala was selected as an Important Cultural Property by the Japanese government.

-This shrine is also well known as a shrine of fire, and the Japanese royal family use the Shinboku or sacred woods of the shrine, as firewood at the Daijosai ceremony.
+The shrine is also well known as a shrine of fire, and the Japanese royal family use the Shinboku or sacred woods of the shrine, as firewood at the Daijosai ceremony.
 In October, the shrine has the Hi-matsuri or the "festival of fire".